pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 ## HelloWorldWriter

-The `HelloWorldWriter` application is a simple demonstration that uses the `EventStreamWriter` to write an Event to Pravega.
+The `HelloWorldWriter` application demonstrates the usage of `EventStreamWriter` to write an Event to Pravega.

-In the below mentioned `HelloWorldWriter` example application, the key part of the code is in the `run()` method.
+The key part of `HelloWorldWriter` is in the `run()` method.
 The purpose of the `run()` method is to create a Stream and output the given Event to that Stream.

 ```Java